Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 __This__, is the fundamental question you should spend time on.
 3 things make this question hard to answer:
 * We don't know what features our users will love until they get their hand on the actual product (🙀)
 * Users want everything, NOW !!
-* MVP is not something you're doing quite often (a.k.a We kind of suck by not having enough experiences)
+* MVP is not something you're doing quite often (a.k.a We kind of suck by not having enough experience)

-Then you got other outside element making your mvp more difficult to define :
+Then you have other outside elements making your MVP more difficult to define :
 * Competitors
 * Money
 * Time

-To give echo to my previous article ([It is not about the solution](https://www.julien-brionne.fr/posts/it-is-not-about-the-solution/)), in order to know what features you want to put in your MVP.
-You have to be sure on :
+To echo my previous article ([It is not about the solution](https://www.julien-brionne.fr/posts/it-is-not-about-the-solution/)), in order to know what features you want to put in your MVP you have to be sure on:
 * What problem do you want to solve?
 * Who is having the problem?
 * How big is the problem?